 ROLES, RESPONSIBILITIES, AND DURING WHICH PHASE OF EMERGENCY MANAGEMENT EACH RESPONSIBILITY IS TO BE FULFILLED Departments Responsibility During Which Phase of Emergency Management it is Fulfilled Develops plans to recalls bus drivers.
 Response Develops plans to adjust bus routes.
 Response Transportation Department Participates in drills, exercises, trainings, and after-action reviews.
 Preparedness Recovery Maintenance Department Develops plans to surveys and reports the condition of buildings.
 Preparedness Response Recovery Participates in drills, exercises, trainings, and after-action reviews.
-Preparedness Recovery Food Conice Department Develops plans to inventory existing food and supplies.
+Preparedness Recovery Food Sonios Department Develops plans to inventory existing food and supplies.
 Preparedness Response Recovery Food Service Department Participates in drills, exercises, trainings, and after-action reviews.
-Preparedness Recovery Creates formal agreements with agencies and community Legal Department organizations to ensure the district has access to needed resources during an incident All Phases
+Preparedness Recovery Creates formal agreements with agencies and community Legal Department Creates formal agreements with agencies and community organizations to ensure the district has access to needed resources during an incident All Phases

-Protects, maintains, and stores essential records in collaboration with the Superintendent or President or Authorizing Official, in accordance with legal requirements for document retention.
+Protects, maintains, and stores essential records in collaboration the Superintendent or President or Authorizing Official, in accordant legal requirements for document retention.
 All Phases Participates in drills, exercises, trainings, and after-action reviews.
 Preparedness Recovery

-ROLES, RESPONSIBILITIES, AND DURING WHICH PHASE OF EMERGENCY MANAGEMENT EACH RESPONSIBILITY IS TO BE FULFILLED Personnel Responsibility During Which Phase of Emergency Management it is Fulfilled Takes steps to ensure the safety of students, faculty, and staff.
+ROLES, RESPONSIBILITIES, AND DURING WHICH PHASE OF EMERGENCY MANAGEMENT EACH RESPONSIBILITY IS TO BE FULFILLED Personnel Personnel Responsibility Takes steps to ensure the safety of students, faculty, and staff.
 All Phases Assists with the reunification of students with parents or guardians.
 Response Counselors Participates in drills, exercises, trainings, and after-action reviews.
 Preparedness Recovery Organizes first aid and medical supplies.
-All Phases Administers first aid and medical supplies.
-Administers first aid or emergency treatment as needed.
+All Phases Administers first aid or emergency treatment as needed.
 Response Supervises those trained to provide first aid to others.
 Response Nurses Participates in drills, exercises, trainings, and after-action reviews.
-Preparedness Recovery Remains with students until directed otherwise.
+Preparedness i anticipates in units, exercises, trainings, and after-action reviews.
+Recovery recovery Remains with students until directed otherwise.
 Response Takes attendance of their class when relocating to a safe location.
 Response Teachers Participates in drills, exercises, trainings, and after-action reviews.
 Preparedness Recovery Oversees the emergency management program.
-All Phases Emergency Management Coordinator (EMC) Participates in drills, exercises, trainings, and after-action reviews.
-Preparedness Recovery Assumes responsibility as the official spokesperson for the district during an incident.
+All Phases Emergency Management Participates in drills, exercises, trainings, and after-action reviews.
+Preparedness Coordinator (EMC) Tartiopatoo in armo, oxorologo, trainingo, and alter action reviews.
+Recovery (=) Assumes responsibility as the official spokesperson for the district during an incident.
 Response Public Information Officer (PIO) Creates and maintains an updated Media Roster that contains the contact information for each local media outlet listed in the Communications Annex of the District's Basic Plan.
 Preparedness Prepared and delivers accurate messages in a timely and professional manner.
 Preparedness Response Participates in drills, exercises, trainings, and after-action reviews.
 Preparedness Recovery